-When moving groups/ forms/ classes in school Transition meetings are held within school with the new class teacher and home/school communication books passed up.
-Work with child to prepare for the next class through: Transition books, transition programme, visual supports and visits to the next setting.
-This will be shared with parents and transition books that can be taken home over the holidays.
-Primary to secondary transition Swift transfer of records Year 5 annual reviews planning meeting During Year 6 the SENCO will attend the Secondary Transfer Conference to discuss the specific needs of your child, and the nature and level of support which has had the most impact, with the secondary school they will be transferring to Additional multi-agency meetings will be arranged to create a more detailed "transition" plan which may include more visits to the new school and/or additional visits from the new school for the children where these changes are more complex
+-Primary to secondary transition Swift transfer of records Year 5 annual reviews planning meeting During Year 6 the SENCO will attend the Secondary Transfer Conference to discuss the specific needs of your child, and the nature and level of support which has had the most impact, with the secondary school they will be transferring to Additional multi-agency meetings will be arranged to create a more detailed "transition" plan which may include more visits to the new school and/or additional visits from the new school for the children where these changes are more complex Secondary to Further Education • From Year 9 onwards we will work with all students with a Statement or Education, Health and Care Plan to begin planning for the life after school by developing a 'Transition Plan'.
+As the young person gets older and approaches the end of their time at school that Transition Plan will become more detailed and precise.

-13. Where can I find more information about SEND services in Islington and the local area (the Local Offer)?
+14. Where can I find more information about SEND services in Islington and the local area (the Local Offer)?